 What is Microsoft To Do and how does it work?

 Microsoft To Do is a personal task management app that empowers users to track and focus on the things they need to get done.
-With apps for Android, iPhone, Windows 10, and the web, Microsoft To Do is also on every device you are, syncing automatically and securely via the Microsoft Tasks API, meaning your data lives in Exchange and automatically integrates with Outlook Tasks.
+With apps for Android, iOS, Mac, Windows 10, and the web, Microsoft To Do is also on every device you are, syncing automatically and securely via the Microsoft Tasks API, meaning your data lives in Exchange and automatically integrates with Outlook Tasks.

 User-level licenses for Microsoft To Do have rolled out to tenants in most Microsoft 365 subscriptions, so customers can configure their access to Microsoft To Do for Windows, iOS and Android on an individual basis.